14-Day Historical Egypt, Jordan & Israel Explorer

 Overnight: Tel Aviv

 - Day 14

-After breakfast, today you will be transferred to Ben Gurion Airport you’re your homebound flight.
+After breakfast, you will be transferred to Ben Gurion Airport for your homebound flight.